material-components/material-components-android/docs/components/Switch.md

 **Color** | `app:thumbIconTint` | `setThumbIconTintList`<br/>`getThumbIconTintList` | `?attr/colorSurfaceVariant` (unchecked)<br/>`?attr/colorOnPrimaryContainer` (checked)

-You can add an optional icon to enhance the on/off indication of your custom switch by assiging `app:thumbIcon`.
+You can add an optional icon to enhance the on/off indication of your custom switch by assigning `app:thumbIcon`.
 This icon will be centered and displayed on top of the thumb drawable.

 ### Track attributes